Trump immunity request puts Supreme Court in crosshairs

 Thomas once again finds himself in the crosshairs of Senate Democrats, who responded to the special counsel’s Supreme Court request by asking him to recuse himself from the case given his wife’s involvement in seeking to overturn the 2020 election results in Trump’s favor — efforts at the center of Smith’s prosecution.

-The conservative justice has been the subject of various damning media reports that have exposed an array of luxury trips he accepted over the course of his career that have in part helped sink the court’s approval ratings with the public.
+The conservative justice has been the subject of various damning media reports that have exposed an array of luxury trips he accepted during his career that have in part helped sink the court’s approval ratings with the public.

-Reports indicated that Thomas’ wife, Ginni Thomas, emailed Eastman and other Trump White House officials to look for ways to overturn the 2020 election.
+Reports indicated Thomas’s wife, Ginni Thomas, emailed Eastman and other Trump White House officials to look for ways to overturn the 2020 election.
 Thomas did not explain the recusal, as is common.

-Sen. Richard Blumenthal (D-Conn.) said Ginni Thomas’ support of the crowd that demonstrated on the National Mall on Jan.
+Sen. Richard Blumenthal (D-Conn.) said Ginni Thomas’s support of the crowd that demonstrated on the National Mall on Jan.
 6, some of whom later stormed the Capitol, also posed major concerns.

 “The case is more about a specific question of law, whether a president has immunity for actions committed while serving, than about what Ginni Thomas, John Eastman or anyone else in the justice’s inner circle knew or did three years ago,” Roth said.

-The court has previously faced matters related to Trump’s criminal prosecutions, although those involved issues about the investigations that preceded any formal charges.
+The court has previously faced matters related to Trump’s criminal prosecutions, though those involved issues about the investigations that preceded any formal charges.

 After the FBI searched Mar-a-Lago last year, the justices denied Trump’s plea to intervene in the fight over allowing a special master to review the seized classified documents.

 And in 2020, the court sided with the Manhattan district attorney in seeking Trump’s tax returns.
 The request came as part of the office’s criminal investigation into the then-president that ultimately fizzled.
-The district attorney’s successor, however, did ultimately bring unrelated charges against Trump related to hush money deals.
+The district attorney’s successor, however, ultimately brought unrelated charges against Trump related to hush money deals.

 The Supreme Court’s ruling was 7-2, but all nine justices — including the two Trump appointees who served at the time — flatly rejected Trump’s argument that a sitting president enjoys absolute immunity from criminal grand jury subpoenas.